-Estimation of civilian-held firearms is important for firearms regulation and monitoring legal and illegal ownership.
+The estimation of civilian-held firearms is important for both firearms regulation and the monitoring of legal and illegal ownership.
 However, documenting firearms data is challenging because most of the firearms in the world are privately owned (more than 80 %, Small Arms Survey, 2019, p.10) for hunting, shooting or agricultural purposes (Small Arms Survey, 2011; Karp, 2018; UN, 2015).
 Most countries have limited official reporting on privately owned firearms with varying degrees of details therefore researchers and policymakers need to estimate the numbers by wide variety of sources (Karp, 2018).

-The main question of this research is 'How many lawful firearms approximately are privately held by civilians in New Zealand?'.
-Within this question the aim of the research is to explain the methodologies of previous estimation efforts in New Zealand and only rifles, shotguns and pistols held by civilians were counted.
+The main question of this research is 'How many lawfully imported firearms, approximately, are held by civilians in New Zealand?'.
+Within this question the aim of the research is to explain the methodologies of previous estimation efforts in New Zealand and develop a new repeatable methodology based on new data sources.